 I get that.

-But what is it is it not often even worse for the children put in care than it is the ones?
+Is it not often even worse for the children put in care than it is the ones?

-I mean sometimes it can be.
+I mean, sometimes it can be.

 It can be, right?

-But it's it's a really really fine line.
+But it's a really, really fine line.

-It's a really really fine line.
+It's a really, really fine line.

 Yeah.